Microservices-Demo-Projects/logging-and-distributed-tracing/README.md

 ## `gRPC` Log Exporter Configuration

-- To Do...(Application properties and @Configuration class details)
 - Instead of the `HTTP` based log exporter property `management.otlp.tracing.endpoint` from spring, we will create a custom property for `gRPC` based log exporter endpoint as follows in the `application.yaml`:

     ```YAML